-The Manager is responsible for the other information.
-The other information comprises the information included in the Annual Report for the year ended 30 June 2021, but does not include the financial report and our auditor's report thereon.
+The Manager of the Trust (the Manager) is responsible for the other information.
+The other information comprises the information included in the Annual Report for the year ended 30 June 2022, but does not include the financial report and our auditor's report thereon.